 TIP 2: Steam bath a cheesecake because it's easier and less work.

-Another tip that is will bring about more debates is whether to take it out or leave it the oven after the timer goes off.
+- Another tip that is will bring about more debates is whether to take it out or leave it the oven after the timer goes off.

 TIP 4: Loosen the edges of the cheesecake from the pan within 5 minutes.

 And then get ready for the phone calls asking for more cheesecake.
 True story!

 More cheesecake recipes you need to try: